51Degrees/documentation/src/devicedetection/features/useragentclienthints.md

 # Support for detection from Client Hints

-The 51Degrees Device Detection API has provided support for detection based on one of the Client Hints headers (Sec-CH-UA only) in data files from 7 December 2020.
+The 51Degrees Device Detection API has provided support for detection based on one of the Client Hints headers (Sec-CH-UA) in data files from 7 December 2020.
+[Full support for the detection of devices, operating systems, and browsers from UA-CH headers was added in Version 4.4](https://51degrees.com/blog/updates-to-user-agent-client-hints-version-4-4) of our service.

-We also support the one-off case of [identifying Windows 11 using User Agent Client Hints](https://51degrees.com/blog/windows-11-detectable-with-uach) as there is [no other way to do so](https://docs.microsoft.com/en-us/microsoft-edge/web-platform/how-to-detect-win11).
+This support also includes [identifying Windows 11 using User Agent Client Hints](https://51degrees.com/blog/windows-11-detectable-with-uach) as there is [no other way to do so](https://docs.microsoft.com/en-us/microsoft-edge/web-platform/how-to-detect-win11).

-This limited support will be superseded by functionality in version 4.4, which will fully support the detection of devices, operating systems, and browsers from UA-CH headers.

 Full UA-CH detection will also require a [new data file](https://51degrees.com/blog/updates-to-user-agent-client-hints-version-4-4).
 The format of the data file remains the same (what we refer to as Hash v4.1).
 But the contents will be updated to support detection from the full range of UA-CH values.